 Typically, 15 – 25min drive from Clayton Hotel Burlington Road

 At 1,752 acres, Phoenix Park is one of the largest enclosed recreational spaces within any European capital city and over twice the size of New York’s Central Park.
+You don’t want to miss this amazing park on your next Dublin Day Trip!
 The very best way to take in this lush green haven is on two wheels.
 Dublin Bikes offer an easily accessible and affordable bike rental system across the City – you can pick up a bike at Station #39, Wilton Terrace just a 5 minute walk from our front door.
 Or you can use the BleeperBike app to unlock bikes and drop them off at various locations around the city.
 Don’t forget to pack a picnic for your day out in the park but be warned, don’t feed the residents – the park is home to over 600 wild deer.
 If you want to get even closer to nature still Dublin Zoo is also located in the park.

 Top Tip: New regulations require you to book your visit to Dublin Zoo in advance, be sure to book online early to avoid disappointment.